 As with any home purchase, consider the warranty.
 Some companies offer a generous warranty with your purchase, while others not so much.
 When looking at the warranty, ask the following questions:

-- What parts are covered under full warranty?
+- What parts are covered under a full warranty?

 - What parts are only covered under the first year?

 - Do you have to pay the shipping for replacement parts?